BunnyWay/bunny-libsql-client/README.md

 - **📦 NuGet Package**
   Package and publish the library to [NuGet.org](https://www.nuget.org/) for easier installation and versioning.

+- **🧪 Unit Tests**
+Develop a full suite of unit tests to ensure reliability, validate edge cases, and prevent regressions as the library evolves.

 ---

 We welcome feedback, ideas, and contributions.
 If you're interested in helping shape the future of this library, feel free to open an issue or pull request!